wpmetabox/docsv2/docs/extensions/mb-blocks.md

 Creating a Gutenberg block with MB Blocks is similar to create a normal meta box.
 There are just a few different settings.

-Assumming we're creating a hero area block (like the screenshot above).
+Assuming we're creating a hero area block (like the screenshot above).
 Open your theme's `functions.php` file (or your plugin's PHP file) and add the following code:

 ```php
 add_filter( 'rwmb_meta_boxes', function( $meta_boxes ) {